 This is known as a “Current Year Income assessment” and could result in a bigger maintenance payout.
 It’s not been newly introduced due to coronavirus, but due to the economic effects of the virus, it’s likely to be relevant to a larger group of people.

-- * use an outdoor gym or playground
+* Use an outdoor gym or playground (until 4th July)

 If you think you have symptoms of coronavirus

-The current NHS advice is to self-isolate for 7 days if you or someone you live with has either:
+The current NHS advice is to self-isolate for 7 days if you have either: